iokasimov/notes/scrap-your-parentheses.md

-# Scrap your parentheses: new operator for providing arguments
+# Scrap your parentheses: operator for providing arguments

 In most of modern programming languages parentheses are used as a function application operator to its arguments: